 - Sauvignon Blanc is not affected by the chemical compounds found in certain difficult vegetables that otherwise alter the flavor of wine.

-The saltiness of our tuna pairs well with the acidic, fruity flavors in Sauvignon Blanc wines.
+The delectable taste of our salmon pairs well with the acidic, fruity flavors in Sauvignon Blanc wines.

 Cold Water Lobster Tail